kwyse/personal-website/content/posts/grokking-ecs.md

 problem here is that the array must be as large as the largest entity ID.
-This brings a distinction between *hot* components, which we'll likely have many of, like entity positions, and *cold* components which we may only have a few of, the hardware input context.
+This brings a distinction between *hot* components, which we'll likely have many of, like entity positions, and *cold* components which we may only have a few of, like the keyboard input context.
 In general, arrays are a better storage medium for hot components and maps are better for cold components, though other data structures exist and may suit your particular use case more.
 This binary division may also not create enough granularity for your use case.

 Efficient lookup is vital because we will need to iterate through these collections in our systems.
 We could have a *MovementSystem* that adjusts an